obsidian-tasks-group/obsidian-tasks/docs/Scripting/Task Properties.md

 1. `task.description` has spaces at the start and end stripped off.
 1. `task.description` includes any tags.
 1. Note that if there is a [[Global Filter]] enabled in settings, and the filter is a tag, it will be removed from `task.tags`.
-1. In a future release we will provide access to the task priority.

 ---